euonymos/cardano-transaction-lib/doc/cardano-testnet-testing.md

             wallets
 ```

-In most cases at least two UTxOs per wallet are needed (one of which will be used
+In most cases, at least two UTxOs per wallet are needed (one of which will be used
 as collateral, so it should exceed `5_000_000` Lovelace).

 Internally `runTestnetContract` runs a contract in an `Aff.bracket`, which creates